 Newcastle is a safe, diverse and largely tolerant city, but we cannot be complacent.
-Prevent is part of the Government’s counter-terrorism strategy CONTEST and is designed to safeguard vulnerable people and communities from the threat of radicalisation and extremism.
+Prevent is part of the Government’s counter-terrorism strategy CONTEST and is designed to safeguard vulnerable people and communities from the threat of radicalisation and being drawn into terrorism.

 What is extremism?

 Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.
 (2015 Counter Extremism Strategy)

 Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terror groups (Prevent Duty Guidance, England and Wales - 1st April 2021 )

 Terrorism is the use of violence or threat of violence in order to affect a political, religious, or ideological change. (

 ACT Early (Counter Terrorism Policing safeguarding website)